 This four-wheeler for younger children only has a few buttons and a foot pedal, so it’s not hard for your child to get the hang of it.
 It also comes with an extendable seat to grow with your child.

 This has rave reviews from parents everywhere.
 In fact, I couldn’t find one bad review.
 This is perfect for three to six-year-old children.
-As a matter of fact, my six-year-old daughter has this product and she absolutely loves it.
-This is a huge hit among the younger kids.

 #5: Peg Perego Polaris RZR 900 (Best for Two Seater)

 Like TaoTao, Peg Perego is known for its ATVs and off-road vehicles for kids.
 However, if your kids have a hard time sharing, these are the perfect toys for them.
 That’s because it’s the best two-seater for smaller kids.
 They both get to ride and everyone is happy and having fun.

 As we’ve just read, these models are two-seaters, perfect if you have more than one rider.
 No more taking turns!
 The large bucket seats are also adjustable so you don’t have to worry about your child not being able to reach the pedals.